princefishthrower/chrisfrew.in/src/pages/getting-started-in-2018-with-magento-apache-and-php/index.md

 The MacOS system version of PHP doesn't ship with these! :scream: :scream: :scream:

-Luckily, the homebrew version does!
+Luckily, the Homebrew version does!

 ## Homebrew to the Rescue

-I'm going to show you how to get up and running developing your Magento app using homebrew packages.
+I'm going to show you how to get up and running developing your Magento app using Homebrew packages.
 Note that the config files and start commands for Apache, as well as the path to the desired PHP location, are different than the standard system apache commands!

 So, before we do anything with brew, we need to shut down the system instance of Apache (mac normally ships with Apache, so let's do this now):